 All of Indiana’s UST facilities must designate individuals as Class A, B, or C operators for various responsibilities of system operations.
 They must be certified in different aspects of system maintenance and operations.
 OLQ provides the required training and certification program for free through the Regulatory Services Portal.
 Please review the UST Operator Training Quick Start Guide [PDF] for more information.

-When a regulated UST has a leak or spill, OLQ is responsible for ensuring adequate investigation and cleanup of the resulting contamination.
+When a regulated UST or AST has a leak or spill, OLQ is responsible for ensuring adequate investigation and cleanup of the resulting contamination.
 To guarantee that a UST system and its affected area are properly addressed, state and federal laws require owners and operators of UST systems to have financial responsibility.
 The Excess Liability Trust Fund (ELTF) is a dedicated state trust fund that serves as a financial responsibility mechanism for UST owners and operators.
 It provides their federally mandated financial assurance and a source of money to pay for cleanup or compensate third parties for any injuries or damages associated with releases from regulated USTs.
 OLQ manages the ELTF in accordance with the rules in 328 Indiana Administrative Code 1 [PDF].